 “I’m leaving” and then the confessions flow.
-Several times I’ve transitioned from a company to another company and I’ve learned more about true feelings in these moments than I had during my entire tenure.
-People, all the sudden, become friendlier.
+Several times I’ve transitioned from one company to another company, and I’ve learned more about true feelings in these moments than I had during my entire tenure.
+People, all of the sudden, became friendlier.
 They confided things that had happened at the company or ways that they had felt.
 And then when I arrived at the new place, the same thing happened.
 The “let me tell you” comes out.
 One by one, individuals stop by the door or the desk to bring me up to speed.

 I call this phenomenon Confessions at the Door.

 You’ve experienced it.
 I bet you have.
 Even at home, that neighbor you never knew very well until the For Sale sign went up in your yard – you now know everything about their family, life, and future aspirations.